jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/Route-Table-Features.md

 Route policy is used to control the route path of the data packet in subnet.
 It is divided into the default route policy and customized route policy.
 Each route policy contains three parameters:

 - Destination End: Description of the destination network segment (only the format of network segment is supported.
-If you want the destination end to be the single IP, you can set the mask code to `32` (for example: `192.168.10.10/32`).
+If you want the destination end to be the single IP, you can set the subnet mask code to `32` (for example: `192.168.10.10/32`).
 If the destination end is the network segment in VPC where the route table is located, this route policy will be overwritten by the Local rule, and the data packet will be routed according to the Local rule.
 - Next Hop Type: VPC’s data-packet exit.
-The type of next hop supports the types such as "Internet" and "VM", etc.
+The type of next hop supports the types such as **Internet** and **VM**, etc.
+-
-- Next Hop: Specify the specific address of route’s next-hop.
+- Next Hop: Specify the specific address of
+- route’s next-hop.

 > Remarks: In all route tables, there is a default Local route policy, which means that the intranets of the VPC are interconnected.
 Its route rule is [ Local，Local，Local ], and this route rule cannot be modified or deleted.